-The angle of list at which operation by hand shall be possible is 15° or the maximum angle of heel during intermediate stages of flooding, whichever is the greater.
+The angle of list at which operation by hand shall be possible is 15°.

-- 7.12.5.4 Door control knobs shall be fitted on either side of the bulkhead at a minimum height of 1,6 m above deck plating and so arranged as to enable persons passing through the doorway to hold both the knobs in a position preventing door closure.
-The direction of movement of the handles in opening and closing the door shall be in the direction of door movement and shall be clearly indicated. - 7.12.5.5 The power gear shall be controllable (i.e. door opening and closing shall be possible) by local control stations on either side of the bulkhead.
+7.12.5.4 Door control knobs shall be fitted on either side of the bulkhead at a minimum height of 1,6 m above deck plating and so arranged as to enable persons passing through the doorway to hold both the knobs in a position preventing door closure.
+The direction of movement of the handles in opening and closing the door shall be in the direction of door movement and shall be clearly indicated.

+7.12.5.5 The power gear shall be controllable (i.e. door opening and closing shall be possible) by local control stations on either side of the bulkhead.